 Fluoride helps prevent cavities by collecting in the growing bones and developing teeth of children, helping to harden the enamel on baby and adult teeth before they emerge.
-Fluoride also helps to harden the enamel on adult teeth that have already emerged.
 Professional fluoride treatments at Lee & Milani Family Dentistry take just a few minutes, but the benefits last much longer.

 What kind of fluoride treatments are available?

 Fluoride may be in the form of varnish, foam, or a solution.
-Typically, it is applied with a cotton swab or brush, used as a rinse, or placed in a tray that is held in the mouth for a few minutes.
-After the treatment, you may be asked not to eat, drink, or rinse for at least 30 minutes to let the teeth absorb the fluoride and help repair microscopic carious areas.
+Typically, this form of preventative dental care is applied with a cotton swab or brush, used as a rinse, or placed in a tray that is held in the mouth for a few minutes.
+After the preventative treatment, you may be asked not to eat, drink, or rinse for at least 30 minutes to let the teeth absorb the fluoride and help repair microscopic carious areas.
 Fluoride treatments may be recommended every three, six, or 12 months depending on your oral health condition.
 We may recommend additional preventive measures if you are at a moderate or high risk of developing caries.
-These measures may include over-the-counter products or a prescription for therapeutic products such as fluoride mouth rinses, gels, or antibacterial mouth rinses.
+These measures may include over-the-counter products or a prescription for therapeutic products such as fluoride mouth rinses, gels, or antibacterial mouth rinses

 What is Silver Diamine Fluoride?